kej715/DtCyber/NOS2.8.7/README.md

     `njePorts=0x30,16`

-- **smtpDomain** : Identifies an internet domain name or suffix to which e-mail will be routed using the TCP/IP SMTP protocol.
+- <a id="smtpDomain"></a>**smtpDomain** : Identifies an internet domain name or suffix to which e-mail will be routed using the TCP/IP SMTP protocol.
 Examples:

 ```
     smtpDomain=.com